 Besides editing materials, an editor also needs a high understanding of the best publishing practices and basic web coding knowledge such as HTML or XML.

-Soft skills are additional vital requirements for a technical editor.
+Soft skills are additional vital requirements essential for a technical editor.
 The critical soft skills you should develop are a detail-oriented mindset, critical thinking, communication skills, and proactivity.

 A technical editor needs to have a clear understanding of user persona targeting.
 Before a product goes out to the market, the editor and their technical writers act as test users.
 Meaning that technical writers need to put themselves into the user’s position before writing content.

 Similarly, the editor needs to do the same when editing, but they also need to oversee technical writers.
-Meaning that the editor has the challenging job of ensuring both their and writers’ objectivity.
+Meaning that the editor has the challenging job of ensuring both their and the writers’ objectivity.

 But that’s the exact reason why you might decide to be a technical editor over other related careers and jobs.
 You start developing an in-depth understanding of the corresponding field by specializing yourself (even as a technical writer).